-If you’ve been charged with loitering to commit prostitution, it is important that you consult with a local sex crimes lawyer as soon as possible about your legal options.
-My Rights Law Group – Criminal & DUI Attorneys defends clients against all types of prostitution-related criminal charges throughout Southern California and would be pleased help explorer defenses towards your charge/accusations.
+If you’ve been charged with loitering to commit prostitution, it is important that you consult with a San Bernardino sex crime lawyer as soon as possible about your legal options.
+My Rights Law defends clients against all types of prostitution-related criminal charges throughout Southern California and would be pleased help explorer defenses towards your charge/accusations.
 Fill out their online contact form today.

 What is “Loitering to Commit Prostitution”?

 In a nutshell, section 653.22 of the California Penal Code makes it illegal to loiter in public with the intent to commit prostitution.
 Here, an individual’s intent is evidenced by them acting in a manner that, given the circumstances, “openly demonstrates the purpose of inducing, enticing, or soliciting prostitution, or procuring another to commit prostitution.”

 It must be noted that only adults can be convicted of loitering to commit prostitution in California.
 If a minor (i.e. anyone under the age of 18) is caught engaging in the behavior prohibited by section 653.22 the government will assess whether or not the minor at issue qualifies as a commercially exploited child and, if appropriate, will place the minor under the court’s care for the minor’s wellbeing.

 Circumstances that Tend to Indicate an Intent to Commit Prostitution

 As you may have guessed, most of these cases center on whether the defendant intended to commit prostitution.
 But the court can’t read a person’s mind, so how can a defendant’s true intent be determined?
 In intent to commit prostitution cases, the court determines whether or not the defendant intended to commit prostitution by considering the totality of the circumstances (i.e. all relevant factors are considered and no one factor is automatically determinative of intent).